The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 • 1st sewing machine with almost all moving parts concealed.
 Even the bobbin winder can be pushed down and concealed into the machine.
 The Singer-light is built into the arm of the machine.

-• 1st sewing machine using Tripod-Control-Dimensioning made of die-cast aluminum providing precision, light weight and sturdiness.
-Weighs only 16.15 pounds.
+• 1st sewing machine using Tripod-Control Dimensioning made of die-cast aluminum providing precision, light weight and sturdiness.
+Weighs only 16 pounds.

-• 1st sewing machine with a modern-streamlined design doing away with the Nostalgic appearance, entirely new style of electric family sewing machine.
+• 1st sewing machine with a modern-streamlined design, entirely new style of electric family sewing machine.

 • 1st sewing machine with flexible spool pins that won't snap or break.